Hannesssss/Portfolio-Hannes-Hedberg/README.md

 # Hannes Hedberg :computer:

-This respitory contains all my portfolio of my experiences sofar.
-Including IT
+This respitory contains my portfolio, displaying my experiences and projects sofar.
+Including IT - Högskolan, Empire at War Expanded and personal projects.

----

 ## About me :speaker:

 I am an asipring Software engineer

 ---